Research & Publications

 For a complete list, check out our software page.

 A major biological focus area for this research is the response to influenza infection and vaccination.
-As part of the multi-institutional Program for Research on Immune Modeling and Experimentation (PRIME), we are developing data-driven models for the response of multiple human cell types to infection with different strains of influenza (including the infamous 1918 pandemic strain).
-We also study influenza vaccination responses as part of the NIH/NIAID Human Immunology Project Consortium (HIPC).
+As part of the multi-institutional Program for Research on Immune Modeling and Experimentation (PRIME), we developed data-driven models for the response of multiple human cell types to infection with different strains of influenza (including the infamous 1918 pandemic strain).
+We also study influenza vaccination responses as part of the NIH/NIAID Human Immunology Project Consortium (HIPC) and the SARS-CoV-2 infection response as part of IMPACC.

 Autoimmune Diseases; Computing Methodologies; Immune System Diseases; Influenza Vaccines; Information Science; Lyme Disease; Pattern Recognition, Automated; Virus Diseases; West Nile virus; Computational Biology; Autoimmune Diseases of the Nervous System; Immune System Phenomena; Mathematical Concepts; Patient-Specific Modeling